ddsouz5/oneliners/README.md

     find /path -type f -exec sed -i.bak 's/string/replacement/g' {} \;

 Chastity filter raw Illumina data (grep reads containing `:N:`, append (-A) the three lines after the match containing the sequence and quality info, and write a new filtered fastq file):

     find *fq | parallel "cat {} | grep -A 3 '^@.*[^:]*:N:[^:]*:' | grep -v '^\-\-$' > {}.filt.fq"

 Run FASTQC in parallel 12 jobs at a time:

     find *.fq | parallel -j 12 "fastqc {} --outdir ."

 Index your bam files in parallel, but only echo the commands (`--dry-run`) rather than actually running them:

     find *.bam | parallel --dry-run 'samtools index {}'

 Find directories older than 4 months and owned by specific user

     find /dir1/*/dir3/ -maxdepth 1 -type d -mtime +120 -user bobiger

 Find large files (e.g., >500M):

     find . -type f -size +500M

+When using GNU parallel, always start with these parameters, -j1 (one job at a time), -k (maintain order), --dry-run (see code before submitting)

+    seq 10 | parallel -j1 -k --dry-run "echo {}"

+Parallelizing BLAT,  start a blat process for each processor and distribute foo.fa to these in 1 MB blocks

+    cat foo.fa | parallel --round-robin --pipe --recstart '>' 'blat -noHead genome.fa stdin >(cat) >&2' >foo.psl

+Blast on multiple machines.
+Assume you have a 1 GB fasta file that you want blast, GNU Parallel can then split the fasta file into 100 KB chunks and run 1 jobs per CPU core:

+    cat 1gb.fasta | parallel --block 100k --recstart '>' --pipe blastp -evalue 0.01 -outfmt 6 -db db.fa -query - > results

+If you have access to the local machine, server1 and server2, GNU Parallel can distribute the jobs to each of the servers.
+It will automatically detect how many CPU cores are on each of the servers:

+    cat 1gb.fasta | parallel -S :,server1,server2 --block 100k --recstart '>' --pipe blastp -evalue 0.01 -outfmt 6 -db db.fa -query - > result

+Run bigWigToWig for each chromosome
+If you have one file per chomosome it is easy to parallelize processing each file.
+Here we do bigWigToWig for chromosome 1..19 + X Y M. These will run in parallel but only one job per CPU core.
+The {} will be substituted with arguments following the separator ':::'.

+    parallel bigWigToWig -chrom=chr{} wgEncodeCrgMapabilityAlign36mer_mm9.bigWig mm9_36mer_chr{}.map ::: {1..19} X Y M

+Running composed commands
+GNU Parallel is not limited to running a single command.
+It can run a composed command.
+Here is now you process multiple FASTA files using Biopieces (which uses pipes to communicate):

+    parallel 'read_fasta -i {} | extract_seq -l 5 | write_fasta -o {.}_trim.fna -x' ::: *.fna

+Running experiments
+Experiments often have several parameters where every combination should be tested.
+Assume we have a program called experiment that takes 3 arguments: --age --sex --chr:

+    experiment --age 18 --sex M --chr 22

+Now we want to run experiment for every combination of ages 1..80, sex M/F, chr 1..22+XY:

+    parallel experiment --age {1} --sex {2} --chr {3} ::: {1..80} ::: M F ::: {1..22} X Y

+To save the output in different files you could do:

+    parallel experiment --age {1} --sex {2} --chr {3} '>' output.{1}.{2}.{3} ::: {1..80} ::: M F ::: {1..22} X Y

+But GNU Parallel can structure the output into directories so you avoid having thousands of output files in a single dir.This will create files like outputdir/1/80/2/M/3/X/stdout containing the standard output of the job.

+    parallel --results outputdir experiment --age {1} --sex {2} --chr {3} ::: {1..80} ::: M F ::: {1..22} X Y

+If you want the output in a CSV/TSV-file that you can read into R or LibreOffice Calc, simply point --result to a file ending in .csv/.tsv.
+It will deal correctly with newlines in the output, so they will be read as newlines in R or LibreOffice Calc.

+    parallel --result output.tsv --header : experiment --age {AGE} --sex {SEX} --chr {CHR} ::: AGE {1..80} ::: SEX M F ::: CHR {1..22} X Y

+If one of your parameters take on many different values, these can be read from a file using '::::'

+    echo AGE > age_file
+    seq 1 80 >> age_file
+    parallel --results outputdir --header : experiment --age {AGE} --sex {SEX} --chr {CHR} :::: age_file ::: SEX M F ::: CHR {1..22} X Y

+With --shuf GNU Parallel will shuffle the experiments and run them all, but in random order:

+    parallel --shuf --results outputdir --header : experiment --age {AGE} --sex {SEX} --chr {CHR} :::: age_file ::: SEX M F ::: CHR {1..22} X Y

 ## seqtk